 From the basic kettlebell swing to the many other movements associated with them, like the Turkish Get Up for core strength, ‘bells’ displace the weight differently than a dumbbell and force you to use more stabilizer muscles and work the muscles you are targeting through a longer range of motion.
 Finally, they allow you to move a bit more smoothly from exercise to exercise so there’s less down time.
 And less downtime means less workout time because I am packing more work into my time.

 Always fit, using kettle bells twice a week has changed everything for me.
-In just six months, I have seen strength and definition form where I thought it was hopeless.
+In just six months, I saw strength and definition build where I thought it was hopeless.
 My muscular biceps are leaner; my butt is tighter.
 I am most definitely stronger especially in my shoulders and legs.

 Finally, as much as I love technology, I love simple, tried and true methods of fitness.
 We have all seen our share of fads come and go.
 We have all been pitched some questionable methods and products over the years (think shake-weights…).
 And now we live in a time when being fit involves more technology than Jack LaLanne would have used in his entire lifetime of fitness.
 Kettlebells are simple, almost elegant in their simplicity.
 Move the ‘bell’ in certain ways and see results.